aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 No code inward should know anything about where the data is stored (DB, files, etc), what is the IO device (web, console, etc).

 This layer **also converts data from the external-agencies-convenient format, to the UCs-and-entities-convenient format**.

+#### FRAMEWORKS AND DRIVERS

+The outermost layer of the model is generally composed of frameworks and tools such as the DB.
+It includes little glue code to communicate to the next level inward.

+This layer is where all the details go: the web, the DB.
+We keep these things at the outermost position where they can do little harm.